 Whatever content you create must have a purpose.
 Your content must benefit your clients, customers, users, or readers.

-- High level of Expertise, Authoritativeness, and Trustworthiness (E-A-T).
+- High levels of Expertise, Authoritativeness, and Trustworthiness (E-A-T).

-- Satisfying website information and/or information about who is responsible for the website.
-If the page is primarily for shopping or includes financial transactions, then it should have satisfying customer service information.
+- Satisfying website information and information about who is responsible for the website (for shopping pages or those that enable financial transactions, this includes satisfying customer service information).

-The highest quality pages (and YMYL pages) will have a very high level of E-A-T, according to Google’s guidelines.
+The highest quality pages (including YMYL pages) will have an extremely high level of E-A-T, according to Google’s guidelines.

 What Is Low-Quality Content?